Richard Grenville

-Grenville also served as Member of Parliament for Cornwall, High Sheriff for County Cork and Sheriff of Cornwall.
+Grenville also served as Member of Parliament for Cornwall twice, High Sheriff for County Cork and Sheriff of Cornwall.
 In 1591, Grenville died at the battle of Flores fighting against an overwhelmingly larger Spanish fleet near the Azores.
 He and his crew on board the galleon fought against the 53-strong Spanish fleet to allow the other English ships to escape.
 Grenville was the grandfather of Sir Bevil Grenville, a prominent military officer during the English Civil War.

 Origins

 Richard Grenville was the eldest son and heir of Sir Roger Grenville (d.
 1545), who was captain of when she sank in Portsmouth Harbour in 1545, by his wife Thomasine Cole, daughter of Thomas Cole of Slade.
 Thomasine remarried to Thomas Arundell.
 The ancient Grenville family were lords of the manors of Bideford in Devon and of Stowe, Kilkhampton in Cornwall.
 He was a cousin of Sir Walter Raleigh and the privateer and explorer Sir Humphrey Gilbert.

 Grenville's birthplace is believed to have been at Bideford.
 His father (who had pre-deceased his own father Sir Richard Grenville (c.
 1495–1550), the Member of Parliament (MP) for Cornwall in 1529) died when he was an infant, aged 3, and his mother remarried to Thomas Arundell of Clifton Arundell House, where Grenville spent much of his childhood.
 At age 17, Grenville began law studies at the Inner Temple.